Associate of Science in Administration of Justice - Law Enforcement (AS)

 This degree prepares students for entry-level employment and/or potential further study in the field of Administration of Justice: Law Enforcement through the study of criminal law, laws of evidence, report writing, etc. Students will acquire knowledge necessary for advanced academic studies.

-- Identify and describe the structure and functions of the American criminal justice system: law enforcement, courts, corrections (adult and juvenile).
+- Identify and explain the structure and function of the American criminal justice system – law enforcement, corrections and courts.